thecosa/diasca-documentation/01-executive-summary.md

 Parameter standardization ensures that key data elements are consistently defined and used across the entire supply chain.
 This includes standardizing types of enterprises, sites, plot parameters, and transaction attributes.

 ### 3. Data Transmission Standards
 Data transmission standards outline the protocols and formats for exchanging data between systems.
-By adhering to standards such as HTTP/HTTPS, FTP/SFTP, and data formats like JSON and XML, DIASCA ensures secure and efficient data exchange.
+By adhering to standards such as HTTPS, SFTP, and data formats like JSON, DIASCA ensures secure and efficient data exchange.

 ### 4. Data Mapping and Integration
 Data mapping and integration processes facilitate the seamless flow of data from diverse sources into the DIASCA system.
 This includes defining source-to-target mappings, establishing ETL processes, and utilizing API integrations for real-time data exchange.